 Annual actuarial valuations are required by state law to determine the employer contribution rates necessary to accumulate sufficient assets and provide for payment of future benefits.
 Actuarial assessments are "forward-looking" information that reflect the judgment of the fiduciaries of the pension plans, and are based upon a variety of assumptions, one or more of which may prove to be inaccurate or be changed in the future.
 Actuarial assessments will change with the future experience of the pension plans.
 The actuary's recommendations for employer contribution rates represent a funding plan for meeting current and future retirement obligations.
 The employer's contribution rate is computed to fully amortize the unfunded actuarial accrued liability of a plan as determined by the actuary.
-The unfunded accrued liability is a measure of the present value of benefits estimated to be due in the future for current employees under specified assumptions as to mortality, pay levels, retirement experience and employee turnover, less the present value of assets available to pay those benefits, under specified assumptions of normal cost, supplemental annuity amortization, employer contribution levels and employee contributions.
-The unfunded actuarial accrued liability for recent years with completed valuations is shown in Table 23 below for both SERS and PSERS.
+The unfunded accrued liability is a measure of the present value of benefits estimated to be due in the future for current employees under specified assumptions as to mortality, pay levels, retirement experience and employee turnover, less

-(b) PSERS adopted GASB Statement Nos.
-25 and 26 retroactively to fiscal 1994.
+(b) PSERS adopted GASB Statement No. 25 and 26 retroactively to fiscal 1994.
 GASB Statement No. 25 requires the presentation of Plan Net Assets, which combines the cumulative residual effects of all System assets and current liabilities.
 System long-term actuarial liabilities are not presented on the System's basic financial statements, but instead are presented upon a supplementary schedule of funding progress.
 The presentations above include the effects of financial activity related to the administration of the PSERS healthcare insurance premium assistance program and Health Options Program.
 As required with the adoption of GASB Statement No. 26, separate financial presentations for these programs are made in PSERS financial statements.
 PSERS also adopted GASB Statement No. 34 for the fiscal year beginning July 1, 2001 that requires the presentation of Management's Discussion and Analysis as required supplementary information preceding the financial statement.